Henry-Saver20/MinecraftMods/README.md

 Hi guys!
 Heres a quick little tutorial to help you get everything set up!

 **Step 1.**
-Head over to technic and use this link in your launcher to download the pack http://api.technicpack.net/modpack/yaopack
+Head over to technic and use this link in your launcher to download the pack (copy and paste this into the technic search bar) http://api.technicpack.net/modpack/yaopack

 **Step 2.**